timwarnock/best-practices-and-notes/README.md

-# good-code
-Notes and best practices for what is (and what is not) good code, but expressed in ways that are provable (i.e., testable) and meaningful to real-world scenarios.
-Good Code should be
+# The Good Code Project

+"opinions are like assholes, everybody has one."

+The goal of this project is to bring some objectivity into the question of what is (and what is not) good code.
+Specifically, what are the most meaningful measures of good code?
+How can one prove that code is good or bad?

+Good Code should be,

 high performance